mlswg/mls-protocol/draft-ietf-mls-protocol.md

 [[ OPEN ISSUE: Should we put bounds on what an extension can change?
-For example, should we make an explicit guarantee that as long as you're speaking MLS 1.0, the format of the ClientInitKey will remain the same?
+For example, should we make an explicit guarantee that as long as you're speaking MLS 1.0, the format of the KeyPackage will remain the same?
 (Analogous to the TLS invariant with regard to ClientHello.)
 If we are explicit that effectively arbitrary changes can be made to protocol behavior with the consent of the members, we will need to note that some such changes can undermine the